Your company may be small, but you’re at the top of your field.

 5. Make it legit with a formal business structure

 And a formal business structure has the added benefit of separating your personal and business finances, helping to protect your personal savings and property from anything that happens with your business.
-Use this Business Structure Wizard to help determine what structure might be best for your business.
+Use this FREE Business Structure Wizard to help determine what structure might be best for your business.

 6. Earn it